 For the first few months I was careful about wiping up spills, but I still felt anxious every time the counters got marred or etched.
 I felt like they were fragile and easily hurt; I wondered if we had made the wrong decision.
 I didn't like feeling like I had to tiptoe around my kitchen.

 But I couldn't imagine any other work surface, and I loved how it felt under my hands.
 It keeps the kitchen cool, and working dough or pastry on it is simply lovely.

 I also discovered how to lift up small beginnings of stains with a poultice made of baking soda and water, mixed into a paste and left on the countertop overnight.
-I also discovered that some of the staining that had happened before the countertops were sealed had faded significantly; the marble seemed to absorb and diminish them over time.
+Also, to my surprise, I found that some of the staining that happened before the countertops were sealed faded significantly; the marble seems to absorb and diminish stains over time.